manuel-furia/fotema/README.md

     passport-local version 1.0.0 providing local strategy for passport sharp version 0.21.0 to resize images
     start version 5.1.0 to execute the starting script

+# API

+NOTE: All the api calls can also return {err: 'message'} if there has been a server error.

+Pages:

+- GET /
+Return the homepage

+- GET /home/
+Return the image wall

+- GET /media/:imageID
+Return the page showing info and comments for the image with id :imageID

+- GET /uploads/:path
+Return the uploaded file with name :path

+Data and actions:

+- GET /get/wall/:start/:amount
+Return the JSON data for the pictures to be shown in the main wall The response is an array of JSON objects with the following fields:

+id
+path
+title
+description
+type	(id of the type of media)
+thumbnail	(id if the thumbnail of this media)
+capturetime
+uploadtime
+user	(id of the user owning this media)
+thumbpath	(path of the thumbnail of this media)
+likes
+comments
+impact	(likes + comments)

+- GET /get/media/:imageID
+Return the JSON data for the image identified by :imageID.
+The JSON contains the following fields:

+id
+path
+title
+description
+type   (id of the type of media)
+thumbnail	(id if the thumbnail of this media)
+capturetime
+uploadtime
+user	(id of the user owning this media)
+thumbpath	(path of the thumbnail of this media)
+likes
+comments
+ownername   (name of the user owning this media)

+- GET /get/comments/:imageID
+Returns an array of JSON object representing the comments of the media identified by :imageID.
+Each object has the following fields:
+id
+text
+targetmedia	(id of the media to which this comment is attached)
+user (id of the user that made the comment)
+time
+username (username of the user that made the comment)
+likes

+- GET /get/medialiked/:imageID
+Get {liked: true} if the media has been liked, {liked: false} otherwise.

+- GET /get/loginstate
+Get a JSON object with the following fields if the user has logged in:
+username
+userid
+type (none, normal, mod, admin)

+If the user has not logged in, get {anon: 'anon'}

+- POST /post/comment
+Create a comment.
+The JSON to be passed to the request should have the following fields:
+comment (the text of the comment)
+userID (the id of the issuing user)
+imageID (the id of the image)

+- POST /post/signup
+Register a new user.
+The JSON to be passed to the request should have the following fields:
+username
+email
+password

+- POST /post/search
+Executes a search between the images.
+The JSON to be passed to the request should have the following fields:
+otherTerms (terms to search in the title)
+tags (tags to search for)
+usernames (users to search for)

+Returns:
+array of JSON objects structured like in /get/wall/:start/:amount

+- POST /post/like
+Like an image.
+Input: mediaId, userId

+- POST /post/unlike
+Remove the like for an image.
+Input: mediaId, userId

+- POST /post/likecomment
+Like a comment.
+Input: commentId, userId

+- POST /post/unlikecomment
+Remove the like from a coment.
+Input: commentId, userId

+- POST /post/signin
+Sign in as a user.
+Input: username, password

+- POST /post/signout
+Sign out.

+- POST /post/upload
+Upload an image to the server.
+Input:
+title
+tags (array)
+details
+mediafile (binary file to upload)
+category (NOT IMPLEMENTED, will be image, audio or video)

+- POST /delete/media/id
+Delete a media from the DB.
+Input: imageID